drone/docs/content/usage/hooks.md

 # Overview

 Drone adds hooks to your repository upon activation.
-These hooks automatically trigger builds for specific for repository push, pull request and tag events.
+These hooks automatically trigger builds for repository push, pull request and tag events.
 This section of the documents describes available hook events and configurations.

 # Hook Events